 My Score: 3/10.

-Grab my #1 recommended program – A platform which gives you WordPress websites, tools, step-by-step training, and 24/7 support for turning your passion or hobby into a profitable Affiliate Marketing Biz.
+See My #1 Recommended Program – A platform that gives you WordPress websites, tools, step-by-step training & 24/7 support for turning your passion into a profitable affiliate marketing Biz.

 Apparently, it’s a strategy you haven’t seen or heard of before.